forwardemail/email-templates/README.md

 npm install email-templates
 ```

+**NOTE**: Starting with version 1.1.1 you must install the engines you wish to use, add them to your package.json dependencies.

 ## Quick Start

-1. Install the module for your respective project `npm install email-templates`.
+1. Install the module for your respective project `npm install email-templates`
 2. Create a folder called `templates` inside your root directory (or elsewhere).
 3. For each of your templates, respectively name and create a folder inside the `templates` folder.
 4. Add the following files inside the template's folder: